 Click on each bulleted item below for more information

-- Implement term limitsCurrently the board has no term limits and two board members have served over a decade, including one of the incumbents running for re-election this year.
+- Implement term limitsCurrently the board has no term limits and two board members have served over a decade.
 The Internal Revenue Service favors term limits for nonprofits and 70% of nonprofits have term limits according to BoardSource Nonprofit Governance Index 2010.
 To keep an organization nimble and attentive to changing needs, it’s important to have new directors join the board by creating vacancies through term limits.
 Term limits prevent a concentration of power within a small group, which can lead to a disconnect between the board and membership as a whole.
 We propose a term limit of three two-year terms (six years total), then one year break, then the ability to serve another six years.

 - Follow the bylawsBylaws are important to maintain consistency in the running of the organization and the board is required by California law to follow the bylaws.
 The most salient example of the board not following the bylaws was the referendum in 2015 to remove member voting rights.
 The board did not provide sufficient notice, nor clearly explain the effect of the change on the membership.
 Save SF Bike tried numerous ways (detailed here) to preserve member rights, but it ultimately took the threat of legal action to compel the board to rescind the flawed bylaw vote and restore member voting rights, which is the only reason members can still vote for the board.